-People love Tetris so much that it seeps into their very being.
-What’s better than downloading Tetris to your phone or playing a quick game on your internet browser when you should focus on being productive?
+People love Tetris so much that it seeps into their very beings.
+What’s better than downloading Tetris to your phone or playing a quick game on your internet browser when you should be focusing on being productive?
 Okay, so maybe you should get your work done, but c’mon!
 It’s Tetris!

 The game starts with a clear board.
 Then, slowly but surely, pieces of the puzzle come floating down.
 These come in the form of multiple shapes, (my favorite, naturally, being the straight line), and forming geometric blocks to keep the board clear.

 It feels great to line up a bunch of blocks right when you think the screen will fill up, (ending in a game over) and see them burst, giving you a second lease on life.
 The more the player succeeds, the faster the puzzle pieces float down, giving the urgency that separates the hardcore players from the casual ones.
 Which are you?

 Unfortunately for Alexey Pajitnov, he didn’t start seeing returns on his creation until well after a decade.
 He formed The Tetris Company and controlled much of his creation.
 I think we all owe Alexey a great debt.